scoyoc/climateAnalyzeR/README.md

 # climateAnalyzeR

 This R package imports data from [ClimateAnalyzer.org](http://climateanalyzer.org/) into R. Currently annual, monthly, and daily weather data from [Global Historical Climatology Network](https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily) Co-op stations are available.

 This R package can also produce brief climate reports using temperature and precipitation data from Co-op stations using RMarkdown.
 Currently water year (Oct-Sep) and calendar year (Jan-Dec) reports are available.
+However, this function is currently broken and I'm working on fixing it.

-**Version:** 0.9.2
+**Version:** 0.9.5

 **Depends:** R (\>= 4.0)